 The flight test is conducted by a flight test examiner in an aircraft.
 During the flight test you will be tested on your understanding of aircraft performance, aircraft systems, emergency procedures and navigational skills.
 Additionally your performance of the required air exercises will be tested to the standard outlined in the Flight Test Guide.

-Disclaimer: Commercial Pilot Licence was reviewed and approved by the registrar of the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education, Skills & Training.
+Disclaimer: Commercial Pilot License was reviewed and approved by the registrar of the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education, Skills & Training.